Strong economy, discounts boost automakers U.S. March sales

 Ford reported a 3.4 percent increase in overall sales for March, led by an 8.7 percent rise in fleet sales.
 Retail sales were up just 0.8 percent in the month, but Ford said sales of its best-selling F-Series pickup trucks were the best since 2000.

 Honda Motor Co Ltd (7267.T) said its March sales rose 3.8 percent, thanks largely to SUV and pickup truck sales.
-The automaker’s all-new Accord sedan saw a 9.9 percent sales decrease.
+The automaker’s new Accord sedan saw a 9.9 percent sales decrease.

 U.S. consumers have increasingly shunned passenger cars in favor of more comfortable, higher-margin SUVs and pickup trucks.